zelhajou/42cursus-cpp-modules/docs/cheat sheet/cpp/README.md

 animal->speak();
 ```

+#### Virtual Functions

-- **Virtual Functions**: Functions that are declared as virtual in the base class and can be overridden in derived classes.
+Virtual functions in C++ are functions that are declared in a base class and can be overridden in derived classes.
+They allow you to achieve runtime polymorphism by calling the appropriate function based on the object's actual type.

 ```cpp
 class Animal {